clj-pdf/clj-pdf/README.md

      :orientation   "landscape"
      :author "John Doe"
      :creator "Jane Doe"
-     :doc-header ["inspired by" "William Shakespeare"]
+     :font  {:size 11} ;specifies default font that will be used by top level elements :doc-header ["inspired by" "William Shakespeare"]
      :header "Page header text appears on each page" :footer "Page footer text appears on each page (includes page number)"}